HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Have you ever noticed that the internal temperature of meat continues to rise after removing it from the cooker, grill or oven?
 This is called carry-over cooking and is caused by residual heat transferring from the hotter exterior of the meat to the cooler center.

 As a general rule, the larger and thicker the cut of meat, and the higher the cooking temperature, the more residual heat will be in the meat, and the more the internal temperature will rise during resting due to carry-over cooking.
-This means the meat must be removed from the heat at an internal temperature lower than your desired final internal temperature, allowing the residual heat to finish the cooking.
+This means the meat must be removed from the heat at an internal temperature slightly lower than your desired final internal temperature, allowing the residual heat to finish the cooking.

-How Long Should Meat Rest After Cooking?
+How Long Should Meat Rest?

 Most well-documented recipes on the Web and in cookbooks will specify the resting time, so follow the author's advice.
 Otherwise, here are some guidelines for various meats.